angeljayakumar/world-happiness-analytics/README.md

 ---

 This app combines data science, user-centered design, and educational storytelling to make learning about happiness and maths fun for young users.

+## Future Work

+- Complete development and refinement of Alfie’s Happiness Predictor app, including expanding model features and improving UI/UX based on A/B test results and user feedback.
+- Enhance World Cup of Happiness with more game modes, leaderboards, and personalized feedback to increase engagement.

+## Data Ethics and Considerations

+The data used is publicly available and does not contain any personal or private information.Happiness scores reflect survey responses and may be influenced by cultural differences.

+## Project Motivation

+I chose this project because I love to travel and have always been curious about how people live and feel in different countries around the world.
+Understanding what makes people happy in various cultures and regions fascinates me.
+This project allows me to combine my passion for global exploration with data science to uncover insights about well-being and happiness worldwide.

+## Challenges Faced

+I had some problems with Python package versions not being compatible on my Mac.
+This caused errors when running the code.
+I fixed it by managing package versions carefully using virtual environments.

+### Acknowledgements

+Huge thanks to the Kaggle community for the awesome data that made this project possible.
+Also,thanks to ChatGPT and Claude AI for giving me a hand when I got stuck or needed ideas.
+And thanks to everyone who cheered me on along the way!